 Toggling through the different Preview tabs is as simple as clicking on the name of the desired tab, all of which appear on the top of the Previews window.

-A dropdown menu at the top of the Previews window allows you to change the simulated device on which your application Journey is emulated.
-You can choose to see your Journey framed by a variety of smartphones and tablets as well as in Full Screen mode, which approximates the experience a user would have if accessing your application from their desktop or laptop computer.
+A dropdown menu at the top of the Previews window allows you to change the simulated device on which your application Session is emulated.
+You can choose to see your Session framed by a variety of smartphones and tablets as well as in Full Screen mode, which approximates the experience a user would have if accessing your application from their desktop or laptop computer.

 The 'rotate' icon to the immediate right of this dropdown menu simulates rotating the device between landscape and portrait views.